ssilverman/snowy-json/README.md

 The third program is `Linter`, a rudimentary linter for JSON Schema files.
 It takes one argument, the schema file to check.

+The fouth program is `Coverage`, a simple coverage tool for JSON Schemas and instances.
+It's similar to `Main`, but prints different output.

 ### API